basicjohn/currency-exchanger/README.md

 ## Description

-\_ This project is meant to work through the TDD process by creating classes and functions to calculate your age on other planets. \_
+\_ This project is created to convert currencies from one to another but using the ExchangeRate-API to find the exchange rate. \_

 ## Setup and Use